jfasch/jfasch-home/trainings/material/soup/linux/hardware/i2c/topic.rst

 practical since the Pi's I2C operating voltage is 3.3V; we use the 3.3V rail to power the chip.

-During a larger project, I had to write a larger software package and, among other tasks like PCI communication, talk to LM73.
-This is where I decided to isolate the chip for easy testing, and came up with a PCB to carry only the LM73 and a capacitor.

 .. image:: breakout.jpg

-The breakout board has a 10-pin IDC header with the following pin
+The breakout board [#lm73-breakout-why]_ has a 10-pin IDC header with the following pin assignments:
-assignments:

 .. list-table::
    :align: left